Load Balancers in System Design

 Pros

-• Lower cost: Cheaper than hardware load balancers because they can be installed on any standard device and do not require the purchase and maintenance of physical hardware.
+• Cheaper than hardware load balancers because they can be installed on commodity hardware.
+The best thing is: They do not require the purchase and maintenance of physical hardware.

-• Cloud-based load balancing: Software load balancers can be deployed in the cloud, which allows for easy scaling and cost savings.
+• They can be deployed in the cloud for easy scaling and cost savings.

 Cons

-• Delay when scaling: There may be a delay when scaling beyond the initial capacity of a software load balancer, as the software needs to be configured and set up.
+• There can be some delay when scaling beyond the initial capacity because the software needs to be configured and set up.

 Examples of software load balancers